GabriM97/CryptoWolf/code/Extractor/README.md

+v1.3{

+-Added a method ,into Time_Stamp_Converter class, that converts a timestamp into a date and time , expressed in local timezone.
+-Fixed ohlc method logic on Extractor class
+-Fixed retrieve_data method on Extractor class, now error handling is right -Periods_Maker, this class helps you to make right "periods" paramiter for ohlc method of Extractor Class -Reorganization of Tests

+}

 v1.2 {

 -Fix data type returned from convert method of Time_Stamp_Converter Class, now data type returned is ready for the Extractor Library Calls.